StollerSystem/Galactic-Age-Calculator/README.md

 * If you would like to download this project you will need Git, Node and VSCode or a text editor of your choice installed.
 * Use your terminal to "git clone" from https://github.com/StollerSystem/Galactic-Age-Calculator
 * Navigate to the Galactic-Age-Calculator directory
-* Run "npm install" in your console to install dependancies
+* Run "npm install" in your console to install dependencies
 * If using VSCode use command "code ." to open the folder otherwise open the whole folder in your text editor
 * Feel free to mess around with the index.html, styles.css, and scripts.js files!
+* In the console execute the command "npm run build"

 ## Known Bugs